What Is the Difference Between Physical and Psychological Addiction?You are here:

 The substances that typically cause psychological symptoms are stimulants, hallucinogens, cannabis, inhalants, and psychotropic medications.

-Treatment for Addiction at Design for Change Recovery
+Treatment for Physical and Psychological Addiction at Design for Change Recovery

 The difference between physical and psychological addiction is irrelevant when it comes to treatment.
 Whether a person is suffering from physical or psychological addiction, they will need professional treatment to regain control of their lives.

 At Design for Change Recovery, we offer a comprehensive, evidence-based program that seeks to heal the whole person.
 We help clients overcome the physical, psychological, and spiritual factors that contributed to their substance use.